webxdc/webxdc_docs/src/spec.md

 these files are used as the icon for the webxdc.
 The icon should be a square at reasonable width/height.
 Round corners, circle cut out etc. will be added by the implementations as needed;
-do not add borders or shaped to the icon therefore.
+do not add borders or shapes to the icon therefore.
 If no icon is set, a default icon will be used.